 Disability and Medicare

-If you have a disability and you're receiving Social Security disability payments, you'll become eligible for Medicare Part A and Part B beginning the 25th month of receiving Social Security disability payments, regardless of your age. >>Watch Video: Don't Lose Your TRICARE Benefits
+Do you have a disability and get Social Security disability payments?
+Then you'll be eligible for Medicare Part A and Part B the 25th month you get Social Security disability payments.
+Your age doesn’t matter. >>Watch: Don't Lose Your TRICARE Benefits

-Medicare Part A is premium-free hospital insurance.
+- Medicare Part A is hospital insurance.
+There is no premium.

-- If your disability claim and Medicare entitlement are awarded retroactively, make sure your Medicare Part A and Part B effective dates match.
+The Social Security Administration will let you know your Medicare start date.
+If your disability claim and Medicare entitlement are awarded retroactively, make sure your Medicare Part A and Part B effective dates match.

 >>Learn More about TRICARE and Medicare